Sam123ben/IDP-Integrated-Developer-Platform/README.md

   dbname: "<new_postgres_dbname>"
 ```

-Additionally, ensure that the `internal/db/postgres.go` file correctly reads these configurations to establish a connection to the new PostgreSQL server.
+Ensure the `internal/db/postgres.go` file reads these configurations correctly to establish a connection to the new PostgreSQL server.

 ## Running the Application

-You can run the application locally in two ways: **directly using Go** or **using Docker**.
+You can run the application either **locally without Docker** or **using Docker**.

 ### Running Locally (Without Docker)